Getting concert tickets is a race fans are often set up to lose, and Spotify is rewriting that experience entirely.

 The platform has launched "Reserved," a new feature for eligible Spotify Premium subscribers aged 18+ in the U.S., with additional markets to follow.

-It identifies an artist’s most dedicated listeners and holds up to two tickets for them before the general sale begins.
+Reserved identifies an artist’s most dedicated listeners and holds up to two tickets for them before the general sale begins.

 View this post on Instagram

-This aims to take access away from speed-based queues and toward measured fan engagement.
+The feature moves ticket access away from speed-based queues and toward measured fan engagement.

 "We think there’s a better way," the company wrote in a press release.

-Instead of fighting through presale codes or refresh-heavy drops, selected users will receive a dedicated purchase window of around a day.
+Instead of fighting through presale codes or refresh-heavy drops, selected users receive a dedicated purchase window of around a day.

 Eligibility is based on signals such as streams, shares, and wider in-app activity, alongside safeguards to reduce bot activity and prioritize real listeners.